mysticatea/eslint-plugin-node/docs/rules/shebang.md

 # Require correct usage of shebang (`n/shebang`)

-💼 This rule is enabled in the following configs: ✅ `recommended`, ☑️ `recommended-module`, ✔️ `recommended-script`.
+💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/eslint-community/eslint-plugin-n#-configs).

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).